langtrain-ai/langvision/README.md

 ## 🏗️ Architecture Overview

-plimai is built around a modular Vision Transformer (ViT) backbone, with LoRA adapters strategically injected into attention and MLP layers for efficient fine-tuning.
+langtrain is built around a modular Vision Transformer (ViT) backbone, with LoRA adapters strategically injected into attention and MLP layers for efficient fine-tuning.
 This approach allows you to adapt large pre-trained models using only a fraction of the original parameters.

 ### Model Data Flow